dmitrynovik/api-design-take-home/README.md

 # Problem Statement

-We want to create a simplified API placing trades on a Stock Exchange.
+We want to create a simplified API placing trades on a Stock Exchange to be used by a large bank having many millions of accounts.

 We have an account model with the following mandatory attributes (you can add atributes if needed):
 * First Name